maiziex/MARS/README.md

 **--num_threads:** default = 2, it is the number of threads you can define to perform assembly-based variant calling, which corresponds to number of samples.

+**--chr_start --chr_end:** For example: use "--chr_start 1 --chr_end 5"  will perform results for chromsomes 1,2,3,4,5.
+Use "--chr_start 22 --chr_end 22" will only assembly chromosome 22.

 ### Step 2: Merge SV and Generate the multiple samples alignment-based SV files
 ```
 MARS_step2.py  --in_dir MARS_step1_results --assembly_dir Aquila_results_4samples --ref_file refdata-GRCh38-2.1.0/fasta/genome.fa  --sample_list 'HG00250','HG00353','HG00512','HG00513' --chr_start 22 --chr_end 22 --out_dir MARS_step2_results --num_threads_bychr 3